tjx666/vscode-versionlens/README.md

 Provides editor toolbar icons for

-- Show or hide versions (Shown by default but can be changed with `showVersionLensesAtStartup` in your settings)
+- Showing or hiding versions (Shown by default but can be changed with `showVersionLensesAtStartup` in your settings)

   ![Screenshot](images/toggle-show-preview.gif)
-- Show or hide tagged versions. i.e. alpha or beta (Hidden by default but can be changed with `showDistTagsAtStartup` in your settings)
+- Showing or hiding tagged versions. i.e. alpha or beta (Hidden by default but can be changed with `showDistTagsAtStartup` in your settings)

   ![Screenhot](images/toggle-dist-tags-preview.gif)